Easy Crock Pot Taco Dip for Parties and Game Day

 This was awesome.
 I am going to double this recipe but not using it as a dip.
 This will be the main course and served over rice.
 My 14 year old grandson loved it without the chips.
 It’s great on its own.

 Here’s a quick overview of the key ingredients for this recipe.
-For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.
+For the full list of ingredients and exact measurements, jump to the recipe card.

 Ingredients for taco dip recipe that's made in a crock pot

-How To Make Taco Dip Recipe Layered with Ground Beef
+How To Make Crock Pot Taco Dip

 Velveeta and cream cheese in a bowl softening to room temperature